-The preservation of Fernhill is able to be achieved through the development of peripheral lands and consolidation of the heritage area, biobanking an active re-use of heritage areas.
-The Working Heritage Master Plan Vision applies to the whole property and sets out the relationship between all 14 existing property titles.
+The preservation of Fernhill is able to be achieved through the development of peripheral lands and consolidation of the heritage area.
+The Working Heritage Masterplan applies to the whole property and sets out the relationship between all 14 existing property titles.

 The development of the peripheral lands at the Eastern and Western Precincts would create respectively residential and rural residential Torrens title lots for sale to the public.
-The enlarged Central Precinct of Fernhill will remain in private ownership and management.
+The Central Precinct of Fernhill will remain in private ownership and management.

-The key relevant approval authorities for the Fernhill Estate Central Precinct include:
+The relevant approval authorities for the Fernhill Estate Central Precinct include:

-- Penrith City Council under the heritage and other provisions of Penrith LEP 2010 - Heritage Office under the Heritage Act - Office of Environment under the Threatened Species Act and Biobanking instrument
+- Penrith City Council under the heritage and other provisions of Penrith LEP 2012 - Heritage Office under the Heritage Act - Office of Environment under the Threatened Species Act and Biobanking instrument

-All approval authorities will be guided by the Conservation Management Plan.
-Together with the Working Heritage Master Plan a comprehensive framework is established for assessing proposals now and in the future.
+All approval authorities will be guided by the Conservation Management Plan and the Working Heritage Masterplan in assessing proposals now and in the future.

-A series of proposals will be required to deliver to overall Master Plan vision and may include short-term proposals to continue to funding arrangements while longer-term proposals are considered.
+A series of proposals will be required to deliver to overall Masterplan vision and may include short-term proposals to continue to funding arrangements while longer-term proposals are considered.
 Overall coordination is proposed through a Voluntary Planning Agreement.

-The Office of Environment and Heritage and NSW Heritage Council has a concurrent role in approvals for the state heritage matters.
+The Heritage Office has a concurrent role in approvals for the state heritage matters and in the proposed Heritage Agreement.
 Environment, transport and infrastructure agencies and authorities also have approval roles in relation to specific issues.